Friday, June 19, 2026

 country.)
 There, I’ve said my

-piece, as it turns out.
-Not my
+piece, as it turns out, even as it

 the nitty-gritty is kept within